postersw/AndersonIsland/ReadMe.txt

 			I used the file names posterswdev and posterswprod.certSigningRequest Back to Safari.
 		developer.apple.com:
 		Upload the CSR file (from above): xxxx.certSigningRequest.
+Note that I can always use the original posterswdev.certSigningRequest or posterswprod.certSigningRequest from 3/17.
 		Now your certificate is done.
 		Download your certificate to your Mac desktop.
 It will be called ios_development.cer or ios_distribution.cer.
 	Back to the Mac.
 		Then double click the .cer file to install in Keychain Access.
 		It now shows up in Keychain Access- Certificates as 'iPhone Developer Robert Bedoll' or iPhone Distribution: Robert Bedoll.
 	    KEYCHAIN ACCESS:
-		select Keys, and the key just added (posterswdev).
-Select the PRIVATE key. right click on Export.
+		select Certificates (not Keys), and the certificate just added (iPhone Developer or iPhone Distribution).
+		right click on Export.
 Select the P12 File Format.
-		Set the file name to posterswdev or posterswprod. click Save.
+		Set the file name to AIADevmmyy or AIAProdmmyy  (was posterswdev or posterswprod.) click Save.
 It will prompt for the new password.
-Create the pw='dd', enter it and click OK.
+Create the pw='dd', enter it twice and click OK.
-		You'll be aked for the Login PW.
-Use the MacinCloud pw, 'pwd29837'.
+		You'll be asked for the Login PW.
+Use the MacinCloud pw, 'pwd29837' and click on 'Allow'.
-		You will now have a posterswdev.p12 or posterswprod.p12 file.
+		You will now have a AIADevmmyy.p12 or AIAProdmmyy.p12 file (was posterswdev.p12 or posterswprod.p12 file.)
-		NOTE: posterswprod is really the iOS Distribution key.

 	Backk to Safari.
 		developer.apple.com:
 		Now select correct Provisioning Profile: AIADistributionPush or AndersonIslandDevPush.